Welcome to Experimental Aircraft Association Chapter 105 Young Eagles!

 Individual Flights: We also arrange flights for kids throughout the year outside of the rally events as best we can.
 Our pilots are volunteers and often happily adjust their schedules and plans in order to conduct Young eagles flights, but we do ask parents to provide multiple options when possible to allow some flexibility in scheduling the planes and pilots.

-Contact Information: Jan Moon and Greg Hughes are our Young Eagles coordinators.
-They can help arrange Young Eagles flights for youth and match them with volunteer pilots and also coordinates the details around the Young Eagles rallies the chapter participates in each year.
-Please feel free to contact them via email at email@example.com.
+Contact Information: Greg Hughes is our Young Eagles coordinators.
+He can help arrange Young Eagles flights for youth and match them with volunteer pilots and also coordinates the details around the Young Eagles rallies the chapter participates in each year.
+Please feel free to contact him via email at email@example.com.